ricoberger/kubetop/README.md

 ## Usage

-kubetop two main entrypoint.
+kubetop has two entrypoints.
 The first one is the `pods` view, which shows the ressources of all running pods in the cluster.
 The second one is the `nodes` view which shows the ressources of all running nodes in the cluster.
 By selecting a node in the nodes view you get an overview of all running pods on this node.
 When you select a pod you get some details about this pod, like events and logs.

 ```
 Display Resource (CPU/Memory/Storage) usage of pods